There’s an ever-increasing reliance on internet connectivity with so many aspects of our daily lives.

 Solution #1: relocate your router

-When your WiFi signal strength just isn’t cutting it for all areas of your home and property, your first step should be to try a different location for your main router (or router/modem combo).
+When your WiFi signal strength just isn’t cutting it for most areas of your home and property, your first step should be to try a different location for your main router (or router/modem combo).

 Clearly, a centralized location in your home is best in order to provide more even WiFi signal coverage.
 That means moving your router out of the basement if you live in a two or three-storey home and putting it in as central a location as possible on the main floor.